AshLancer/QFG3-Fan-Patch/Readme 1.2A.md

 - And over 200 other bug fixes and restorations!

-*Note: A complete list of fixes (for NERDS) has been included in the accompanying readme.
+*Note: A complete list of changes (for NERDS) has been included in the accompanying readme.

 ### Known Issues: